web-omprakash/web-omprakash/README.md

 ## Hi there 👋

-I'm Mohit Sharma A passionate Web developer from India 🔭 Now i'm Student.🌱 I’m currently learning React.
+I'm Om Prakash Sharma A passionate Web developer from India 🔭 Now i'm Student.🌱 I’m currently learning Java.

 👨‍💻 All of my projects are available at github Account.